myfempy

 2. Unzip the pack in your preferred location

-3. In the myfempy-main folder, open a terminal and enter with the command:
+3. In the myfempy folder, open a terminal and enter with the command:

 >> python -m pip install --upgrade pip